animakit/animakit/README.md

 ## FAQ

 #### Do I need to install the whole Animakit to use one of the components?
-No. All components are independent and developed for separate use.
+No. All components are independent and intended for separate use.

 #### Could I request to add one more component to Animakit?
 Yes.
 Feel free to leave an [issue](https://github.com/animakit/animakit/issues) ;)